CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/readme.md

 ]
 ```

+> NOTE: If creating a new icon, follow the [Thumbnail Style Guide and templates](https://1drv.ms/f/s!AjZLNGpIZBbgr8c8Cok_8xAnZBRN_Q)

 ### Adding documentation

 Every API must be accompanied by Markdown documentation in the docs folder in the root of this repo.